meta-llama/llama/README.md

 # Genesis language models

-This repository is intended as a minimal example to load [Genesis](http://link_to_the_paper) models and run inference.
+This repository is intended as a minimal, hackable and readable example to load [Genesis](http://link_to_the_paper) models and run inference.

 ### Setup
 In a conda env with pytorch / cuda available, run